Samsursekh/Placement-Practice/Tasks-live-coding/setInterval-counter.md

-# create a stopwatch with start pause and reset button ?
+# create a stopwatch with start pause and reset button ? using setInterval and clearinterval

 import {useState, useRef} from "react"